 Can Non-Tesla Use Tesla Destination Chargers?

-Yes, non-Tesla vehicles can utilize Tesla destination chargers under certain conditions.
+Yes, non-Tesla vehicles can utilise Tesla destination chargers under certain conditions.
 Firstly, the destination charger must be designated for use by non-Tesla vehicles at that particular location.
 Some locations may have explicit signage indicating “Tesla Vehicles Only,” which would restrict access for non-Tesla EVs.

 Assuming the first condition is met, compatibility of the destination charger plug type becomes crucial.
 If the charger uses the NACS Tesla plug type, non-Tesla vehicles equipped with Type 2 or Type 1 ports will require corresponding adapters to initiate charging.
 Conversely, if the destination charger features a Type 2 plug, non-Tesla vehicles can typically charge without the need for an adapter.